Windows server security best practices

-Rebuilding existing servers or building a new server from a snapshot requires that Administrator logins are enabled and port 445 is not blocked in the Windows firewall.
+Rebuilding existing servers or building a new server from a snapshot requires that Administrator logins are enabled, and port 445 is not blocked in the Microsoft® Windows® firewall.

-If you must change these values, contact an administrator at Rackspace to make the changes in a way that does not impact our ability to provide you with Fanatical Support®.
+If you must change these values, contact an administrator at Rackspace to make the changes in a way that does not impact our ability to provide you with a Fanatical Experience®.

 This article provides some general security best practices to consider when you set up a Microsoft Windows server that interacts with the public Internet.
 Although these best practices apply to any server in general, this article specifically addresses Rackspace Public Cloud Servers running Windows.